 The Wisconsin Medicaid Promoting Interoperability Program, formerly known as the Electronic Health Record (EHR) Incentive Program, was established as part of Section 4201 of the American Recovery and Reinvestment Act (ARRA) of 2009.
 The program is one part of the broader health information technology (HIT) infrastructure to reform health care and improve health care quality, efficiency, and patient safety.

 The Wisconsin Medicaid Promoting Interoperability Program provides incentive payments to Eligible Hospitals and Eligible Professionals as they adopt, implement, upgrade, or demonstrate the Meaningful Use of CEHRT.

 Read below for information on the Wisconsin Medicaid Promoting Interoperability Program attestation system readiness to accept Eligible Professional (EP) applications, important messages for Program Year 2021, and other general announcements.

 Note: The Wisconsin Medicaid Promoting Interoperability Program is not accepting attestations as all of the Eligible Hospitals in Wisconsin have completed their final year of the Program.

 - Are you ready for Stage 3?
-Read our Preparing for Stage 3 Tip sheet to better tackle requirements and prepare for attestation.
+Read our Preparing for Stage 3 Tip sheet (PDF) to better tackle requirements and prepare for attestation.

 - Visit the Resources page to view our previously recorded educational webinars.